Cannabis Sales and Transport in Humboldt County: HS § 11359, HS § 11360, and the Interstate Line

 If you were stopped on Highway 101 or Highway 299, remember the exact reason the officer gave for the stop.

 If there's any chance the cannabis was headed out of state, call us right away about federal exposure.
+Our federal drug trafficking defense guidance covers what to expect if your case moves into federal court.

 Hold on to any license, permit, or transport paperwork you have.